 Changing years of stigma is like picking away at a mountain with a toothpick.
 Today, I try to help others see what HIV is and what it isn’t.

 Reaching undetectable status put me in control of my life again.
 Being undetectable gives people living with HIV new meaning and hope that wasn’t possible in the past.

-Here’s what it took for me to get there, and what being undetectable means to me.
+Here’s what it took to get there and what being undetectable means to me.

 I grasped the words with almost immediate gut-wrenching acceptance because tests don’t lie.
 I needed answers because I had been sick for weeks.
 I presumed it was some sort of ocean parasite from surfing.
 I thought I knew my body so well.

 Hearing that HIV was the reason for my night sweats, fevers, body aches, nausea, and thrush made the symptoms intensify with the shocking reality of it all.
 What did I do to get this?

 All I could think was that everything that I stood for as a mother, teacher, girlfriend, and all that I hoped for wasn’t what I deserved because HIV is what defined me now.

 About 5 days into my diagnosis, I learned my CD4 count was 84.
 A normal range is between

 Physically, I was at my weakest and somehow needed to muster the strength to manage the mental weight of what was being thrown at me.

 One of the first words that came to my mind shortly after my AIDS diagnosis was absurdity.
 I metaphorically threw my hands up in the air and laughed at the insanity of what was happening to my life.
 This wasn’t my plan.